 Maybe that’s why Jesus wept after Lazarus died and why Jesus never condemned others for crying, thereby giving us permission to cry as well.
 Like a cistern, at times our reservoir is full, and we need to release our tears.
 Give yourself permission to cry.
 Allow God’s power to use your tears to refresh you and transform your soul into a lush garden.

 God, crying makes me feel weak and out of control.
 I don’t want others to feel uncomfortable or at a loss for words when I cry, but I do want to be strong again.
 I know that You wept when You lost loved ones and that You never condemned others for crying.
 Yet I struggle to give myself permission to cry.
 Reach down into the cistern of my soul and help me release my fears and tears to You.
 Wash away my anger, guilt, and unforgiveness.
 Transform me.
 Use my tears to water my emerging hopes.
 Grow my soul into a blooming garden.
 Amen.

 Excerpted with permission from Grieving the Loss of a Loved One by Kathe Wunnenberg, copyright Kathe Wunnenberg.

 * * *

 If you need to cry, my friend, don’t hold back.
 Don’t stuff it down.
 Allow yourself to grieve with Jesus and let Him comfort you.
 Even if your tears make others uncomfortable, they are precious to Him (Psalm 56:8).
-Come share your thoughts on the value of weeping with the Lord on our blog.
+Come share your thoughts on the value of weeping with the Lord.
 We want to hear from you! ~ Laurie McClure, Faith.Full